 Offer good motivations

 - It’s good for us.
-It’s more meaningful work, aligning with our human-centered values.
+It’s more meaningful work, aligning with our human-centred values.
 It helps us make more concise solutions that more simple and robust.
 It requires more creativity to find good solutions.
 It’s making the design vision work for a wide variety of people.

 - It’s good for the business.
 It gives us more customers (from can’t use to can use for some people).
 It gives us happier customers (from good to great for some people).
 It helps us support user choice and preference.
 It gives us an edge over our competitors, and improves our brand perception and reputation.
 It’s a mark of high quality.